-15. First Transcontinental Railroad Marker (E. Grass Valley Street, on the right by Arbor Park when traveling south.
-By AMTRAK.)
-The first train rode through Illinoistown (as Colfax was once known) in September of 1865.
+15. First Transcontinental Railroad Marker (South side of E. Grass Valley Street next to the AMTRAK loading platform.)
+The first train arrived in Colfax in September of 1865.
 The railroad became a vital link for traders, commerce and travel that joined the eastern and western halves of the United States.
-The advancement of the railroad opened up expansion opportunities in the West, bringing more population in and further enraging the Native Americans.
+The advancement of the railroad opened up expansion opportunities in the West.
 Rail service ended slow and often dangerous stagecoach rides.
 Today, Interstate 80 follows the train route through Placer County and across the Sierra Nevada.